mezhcoder/WhyJoin/README.md

 # WhyJoin
 MineCraft plugin.
-He can load and work.
+It can load and work.
 Dependencies: ViaVersion, Vault